 May 10 · Ever wonder what Venice looks like from a water taxi at 05:30?
 Now you know.
 Direct flight home to Sevilla & two days to prep for my next tour.
 Zzzzzz…

-Apologies if this was a bit wordy & added more photos this year, but I had many new experiences during this trip that I wanted to share.
+Apologies if this was a bit wordy & with more photos this year, but I had many new experiences during this trip that I wanted to share.
 Rick Steves’ Italy is his best-selling guidebook & the Rick Steves’ Venice book is a labor of love, so I felt a little pressure to make sure things were as good as possible.
 In spite of the weather changing every 6 hours, from chilly & rainy to way too sunny, I had an amazing, exhausting time.
 I’ve grown professionally as a guide & as a writer, plus explored places I never thought I’d see.
 I wonder where they’ll send me next year…